elterminad0r/backtobasics/README.md

 # backtobasics
-Some Python basics should any of my single target audience members wish to refer to them.
+Some Python basics should any of my one audience members wish to refer to them.